IMPORTANT DISCLAIMER

 Extended Forecast

-Saturday: Wind southeast 15 to 25 knots diminishing to southeast 5 to 15.
+Monday: Wind northwest 15 to 25 knots diminishing to light.

 West Coast Vancouver Island South